-Allocated costs
+Allocated Costs

 Expenses are allocated on a functional basis among the Foundation's program and support services.
 Expenses that can be identified with a specific program and support service are allocated directly to their natural expense classification.
 Other expenses that are common to several functions have been allocated.
-Student wages, supplies and materials, postage, insurance, software support fees, professional services and subscription charges are allocated on the basis of estimates of time and effort.
+Supplies and materials, postage, insurance, software support fees, professional services and subscription charges are allocated on the basis of estimates of time and effort.